3sIT/k8scheck/docs/usage.rst

        *v0.2.0*: This flag no longer does anything.
 It will be removed in the next major release.

-    Disable kubetest from running.
+    Disable k8scheck from running.
 This can be useful when running pytest when no backing cluster is needed (e.g. to view the registered markers via ``pytest --markers``).

 - ``--kube-error-log-lines <COUNT>``